brainboxdotcc/ssod/docs/tags/if.md

 - **Syntax**:
   - `<if flag some_flag>`
   - `<if !flag some_flag>` (negated)
+  - `<if flag some_flag eq "value">` (compare against a stored value)

 **Example:**

 ```
 <if flag has_ring> The ring glows. <else> It's dark. <endif>
+<if flag dungeon_code eq "1234"> The door unlocks. <endif>
 ```

+- You can compare string-based flags against specific values.
+- String values must be enclosed in double quotes if they contain whitespace or special characters.
+- Numeric values can be compared directly, or passed to a `<mod>` tag.

 ---